nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to assign a task to a member in TABS.
-2. TABS displays that the task is tagged to the person specified under the group specified.
+2. TABS displays that the task is added and is tagged to the person specified under the group specified.

 &nbsp;&nbsp;
 Use case ends.